rjhowell44/node-cpu-metrics/README.md

 ---
 ### Description
-Enable and dump `Heap Profiler Metrics` to monitor the effects of code changes on heap usage for the life of the branch.
+Enable and dump `Heap Profiler Metrics` to monitor the effects of code changes on heap usage for the life of each branch.

 Node Heap Metrics is written in C++, wrapped as a Node.
-The implementation makes use of Google's open source V8 Heap Profiler included with Node Js.  ([Official V8 Documentation](https://v8docs.nodesource.com/))
+The implementation makes use of the V8 Heap Profiler included with Node Js.  ([Official V8 Documentation](https://v8docs.nodesource.com/))

 Heap metrics, maintained by the node, are update on V8's garbage collection (GC) Prologue Notifications -- in other words, just before GC -- ensuring peak measurements for the following metrics:
  * Heap Used